Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cash of a female beggar who was arrested (Photo: Bangkok Post).

-During this raid, immigration officers, Lumpini District Police (Bangkok) and other authorities went to different areas.
+During this raid, immigration officers, police in Lumpini district (Bangkok) and other authorities went to many different areas.

-The campaign was launched after complaints about the proliferation of beggars on Sukhumvit Road, which tarnishes the image of Thai tourism .
+The campaign was carried out after complaints about the presence of many beggars on Sukhumvit Road, tarnishing the image of Thai tourism .

-Police said that of the 12 people arrested, eight were Thai, two were Cambodian, one was Laotian and one was Myanmarese.
+Police said the 12 people arrested included eight Thai nationals, two Cambodians, one Laotian and one Burmese.
 They were accused of illegal begging.

 The news of the raid has attracted the attention of the Thai public.
-Many people are surprised at the amount of money earned from begging on the street.
-Some netizens said that even though they work hard every day, they do not have such a large amount of money in their bank accounts.
+Many people are surprised at the amount of money they earn from begging on the street.
+Some netizens said that they work hard every day but do not have such a large amount of money in their bank accounts.

 Mr. Varawut - Minister of Social Development and Human Security of Thailand - has asked the authorities to regularly check areas with many tourists to detect illegal beggars.